algorandfoundation/puya/docs/architecture-decisions/2025-01-24_language-server-packaging.md

 ## Selected option

-When have chosen to implement option 3.
+We have chosen to implement option 3.